 You can also email Air Management Services at firstname.lastname@example.org.

-For vehicles other than heavy duty diesel trucks or buses, please contact the Philadelphia Parking Authority at (888) 591-3636 or the Philadelphia Police Department at 911.
+For vehicles other than heavy duty diesel trucks or buses, contact the Philadelphia Parking Authority at (888) 591-3636 or the Philadelphia Police Department at 911.

 You can also visit IdleFreePhilly to report any vehicle you see idling illegally, especially City vehicles or commercial vehicles.
 IdleFreePhilly is a Clean Air Council app that monitors and reports illegal idling in Philadelphia.